dang1840/SEIS635FinalProject/README.md

   .
 As a user, I would like tha game to have a login page, so that I can login my profile.

   .
-As a user, I would like the game to have a tracking board, so that I can know how many games I have played
+As a user, I would like the login page to have a exit button, so I can quit the game.

   .
+As a user, I would like the game to have a tracking board, so that I can know how many games I have played against AI.

-As a user, I would like the game to track a tracking board, so that I can keep track of my wins and losses
+  .
+As a user, I would like the game to track a tracking board, so that I can keep track of my wins and losses against AI.

   .
 As a user, I want the game to have a rematch button, so that I can play the game multiple rounds.